meshcloud/meshcloud-docs/docs/meshcloud.workspace.md

 ## Workspace Creation

-Organizations implementing meshStack can choose to offer self-service workspace registration via meshPanel or externalize the process to some existing ITSM or process automation system.
+Organizations implementing meshStack can choose to offer self-service workspace creation via meshPanel or externalize the process to some existing ITSM or process automation system.
 Operators can read more about these options [here](meshstack.onboarding.md#workspace-registration).

 In any case, the meshWorkspace creation process always involves collecting basic workspace information like name, identifier